Gbaugh/OpenCryptoCHS/README.md

 The OpenCryptoCommunity Health Insurance (OPEN.CRYPTO.CHS) is the service linking the three systems for  and an analytic platform that manages budgets, risk and...

-The linkage between health data, claims and financing.
+The OpenCryptoCHS value added is systems integration of the linkages between health data, claims and financing, and establishing a platform for big data solutions.

 Case management database
     Run an instance of DHIS2